 This collection of brain injury information and support belongs in every living room, library, university, and waiting room.
 You'll find hope, help, and healing in every issue!

-Edited by Barbara Stahura and Marilyn Lash, this collection compiles feature articles from the first 4 issues of Brain Injury Journey magazine - and offers introspective, insightful observations and helpful information for survivors of brain injury, their families and caregivers, and professional care providers, too.
+Edited by Barbara Stahura and Marilyn Lash-Cluett, this collection compiles feature articles by known experts and authors from the brain injury community.
+They offer introspective, insightful observations and provide helpful information for survivors of brain injury, their families, caregivers, and professional clinicians.

-Tackling issues such as family coping, caregiver stress, grief and loss, legal issues, survivor perspectives, journaling, clinical treatment, children and adolescents, sports injuries and concussion, PTSD & veterans - this book has it all!
-The beauty of the articles is the easy writing style understandable to the average layperson, yet still relevant to any clinician.
-Expert authors reveal the human side of brain injury, and still inform readers of advances in neurorehabilitation, cognitive therapy, research findings and more.
+Volume 1 is unique because it is tackling issues on family coping, caregiver stress, grief and loss, legal issues, survivor perspectives, journaling, clinical treatment, children and adolescents, sports injuries and concussion, PTSD & veterans.
+The writing styles of each author make the information understandable to anyone impacted by an incident of brain injury, yet still relevant to any clinician.
+The selected authors share their expertise and knowledge about the "human" side of brain injury.
+Included in many of the articles are easily understood advances in neurorehabilitation, cognitive therapy, research findings and more.

-This is more than a book – it is a useful tool for living a full life after brain inury.
-From tips on rebuilding your life after brain injury, to preventing concussions, to understanding that you're not alone as a survivor, family member or caregiver...this is not your typical neurology-related magazine.
+Beyond Brain Injury, Volume 1, is more than a booklet – it is a useful tool for living a full life after brain injury.
+From tips on rebuilding your life after brain injury, to preventing concussions, to understanding that you're not alone as a survivor, family member or caregiver...this is not a typical brain injury resource anthology, but a treasure chest of information.
 It's all about life and how to strive to continue day-to-day.
 Page one is where everyone can start finding new ways to live it!

-With articles spanning topics from family coping, grief and loss, caregiving, survivor support, wounded veterans, clinical updates, sports injuries, and educating students, this volume has something for everyone.
+Beyond Brain Injury, Volume 2, just as Beyond Brain Injury, Volume 1, tackles many issues and expounds and expands on the information and knowledge each author consideres to be critical and crucial for many in and outside of the Brain Injury community.
+With articles spanning topics from family coping, grief and loss, caregiving, survivor support, wounded veterans, clinical updates, sports injuries, and educating students, Volume 2 has something for everyone.
 More than a book, it is a tool and path to rebuilding life after brain injury.